Guide to Penghu Islands: Taiwan’s most beautiful islands, best attractions and travel tips

 Immortal’s Footprint Rock (仙跡岩)

 Sea-eroded formation resembling a giant footprint.
-Legend claims a deity stepped here; regardless of mythology, the rock formation rewards the moderate climb with coastal views extending to Qimei Island on clear days.
+Legend claims a deity stepped here; regardless of mythology, the Immortal’s Footprint Rock formation rewards the moderate climb with coastal views extending to Qimei Island on clear days.

 Qimei Island